wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 > _Practice Exercise_
 >
-> Try to construct a stochastic node whose values are binomially distributed.
-Remember that the binomial distribution requires two parameters, so start by creating those as constant nodes.
+> Try to construct a stochastic node whose values are Binomially distributed.
+Remember that the Binomial distribution requires two parameters, so start by creating those as constant nodes.
 If you need some guidance, you can consult the built-in RevBayes help by typing ? and then the name of the function you're interested in.
 >
-> `# Write Rev code to create a random variable called R and assign it a binomial distribution with a specific p and n.`
+> (1) Write Rev code to create a random variable called R and assign it a Binomial distribution with a specific p and n.
+>
+> (2) Print out the value of R. Now, reassign the Binomial several times to R and print out the value each time.
+Does it change?
+How much?
+>
+> (3) Now change the value of p and reassign the Binomial several times again, printing out the value each time.
+How different are these values than with the original value of p?

 ### Clamped Stochastic Nodes